Philamericus/portfolio/README.md

 ## Coinbase (formerly Unbound Security)

-**Note:** One of Coinbase's cost-cutting measures was to not renew the Unbound Security domain name.
-Consequently, years of documentation are no longer accesible.
+**Note:** One of Coinbase's cost-cutting measures was to not renew one of the Unbound Security servers.
+Consequently, some links may not work.

 1. Managed the [Unbound Documentation Library](https://doc.unboundsecurity.com/TechDocs/Unbound_Doc_Versions-HTML/Content/Products/UnboundDocLibrary/Technical_Document_Versions.htm)
 2. Created content for the CASP product: